 I want to talk about a particular video that’s so smart and effective that it makes me jealous that we didn’t produce it.

 It’s not a commercial or sponsored content (those kinds of video are our bread and butter here at Gruber Pictures) but a simple how-to video.
-Brands like yours should consider capitalizing on this underrated and underutilized video style.
+I'm going to explain why brands like yours should capitalize on this underutilized video style.

 Creating Value for the Customer

 Last year I was researching standing desks for our office.
 According to a 2017 study by the National Institute of Health here in the USA, there’s no significant gain to “performance and psychological experience” while using a standing desk.
 But based on my own empirical analysis of sitting on my bum for too long and a restless desire to stretch my legs, a standing desk seemed to be an excellent investment.